← Work

 The gap is linguistic, not cognitive

 Users who struggled to understand clinical language were not struggling to understand their health situation.
 They were struggling with the code the institution had chosen to write in.
 That reframe is important.
-A translation tool that treats users as capable adults navigating an unnecessarily opaque system is a different product - with different tone, different copy, different assumptions - than one that treats them as needing help because they're not smart enough.
+A translation tool that treats users as capable adults navigating an unnecessarily opaque system is a different product than one that treats them as needing help because they are not smart enough.
+Different tone, different copy, different assumptions.
 We tried hard to build the former.

 Team design surfaces assumptions faster

-Working collaboratively on this project meant that assumptions I didn't know I was making got surfaced early.
-Another team member pushing back on a design decision about when to show the escalation option - and being right - was a better education in the value of diverse perspectives in design than any reading could have been.
-Team project work done solo is faster.
-It's not better.
+Working collaboratively on this project meant that assumptions I did not know I was making got surfaced early.
+Another team member pushing back on a design decision about when to show the escalation option, and being right, was a better education in the value of diverse perspectives in design than any reading could have been.
+Solo work is faster.
+Not better.

 On AI in High-Stakes Domains

-This project settled something for me professionally.
-There's a version of AI product design that chases capability - what's the most impressive thing we can make it do?
-And there's a version that chases fit - what is the right thing for this system to do in this context for these users, and how do we build that honestly?
+This project clarified something for me professionally.
+There is a version of AI product design that chases capability: what is the most impressive thing you can make it do?
+And there is a version that chases fit: what is the right thing for this system to do in this context for these users, and how do we build that honestly?

-In high-stakes domains - healthcare, legal, financial, mental health - capability without fit is dangerous.
+In high-stakes domains like healthcare, legal, financial, and mental health, capability without fit is dangerous.
 The pressure to automate, to impress, to reduce cost through AI intervention runs directly against what users in those domains actually need, which is accuracy, transparency, and control.
-The design decisions that matter most in those contexts are the conservative ones: what the system doesn't do, what it defers, what it makes visible rather than hiding.
+The design decisions that matter most in those contexts are the conservative ones: what the system does not do, what it defers, what it makes visible rather than hiding.

-I want to keep working in this space.
-Not because it's easier - it isn't - but because the design problems are the right size and the stakes make the work matter.
+I want to continue working in this space, not because it is easier (it is not), but because the design problems are the right size and the stakes make the work matter.

 Skills Demonstrated